stephancill/stupid-wallet/CONTRIBUTING.md

   - Select the `ios-wallet` scheme.
   - Choose an iOS Simulator and Run.
   - To run the Safari extension, enable Safari Web Extensions in Settings (iOS Simulator) and activate the extension in Safari.
-  - If you change the web UI, run `bun run build` in `web-ui` to refresh `safari/Resources/dist/content.iife.js`, then reload the extension in Safari.
+  - The web UI is built automatically by an Xcode Run Script phase.
+If needed, you can still run `bun run build` manually.

 ### Adding Features

 - **EIP‑1193 methods**

   - Injected provider: add a `case` handler in `inject.js` → route via postMessage.
-  - Content script: no change unless adding new message types.
+  - Content script: if the method requires user consent, implement a modal in `web-ui/src/components/*` and wire the pending → confirm flow in `web-ui/src/content.tsx`.
-  - Background: add a handler in `background.js` and forward to native if needed.
+  - Background: add a handler in `background.js` and forward to native if needed; for consented flows, send `{ pending: true }` first and handle `WALLET_CONFIRM`.
   - Native handler: implement the method in `SafariWebExtensionHandler.swift` and return `{ result }` or `{ error }`.
+  - Update docs of supported methods below as needed.

 - **Balances / Networks**